Menace-Dragon/VP-QOD/README.md

 - **Flexible development**

-  This project effectively assimilates and integrates the characteristics of MQBench and MMDetection, streamlining the adaptation process between detectors and torch.fx, It facilitates the convenient extension of other quantization algorithms and the extension of detectors.
+  This project effectively assimilates and integrates the characteristics of MQBench and MMDetection, streamlining the adaptation process between detectors and torch.fx.
+It facilitates the convenient extension of other quantization algorithms and the extension of detectors.

 - **Future plans**